atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 [63]
 "Well!"
 Said Sir Thomas, turning to my Lady, before they were hardly out of hearing, "I gave you good advice, I think, when I persuaded you to receive these people.
 You have already got something out of Madam Selby."

-"Yes," replied her Ladyship, counting her winnings., I have piddled a , little: two guineas and a half is pretty well to begin with; but I shall
-, ft
-never endure the strange vulgarity of the creatures: the fulsome civility of the fat mother, and the awkward beha viour of the gaping girls --How they were dizened out!
-How strangely they affect to be well dressed, at the same time that everything about Them is out of taste!
-Never did 1 see Such a total ignorance of dress indeed: but I. believe
+"Yes," replied her Ladyship, counting her winnings, "I have piddled a  little: two guineas and a half is pretty well to begin with; but I shall never endure the strange vulgarity of the creatures: the fulsome civility of the fat mother, and the awkward behaviour of the gaping girls -- How they were dizened out!
+How strangely they affect to be well-dressed, at the same time that everything about them is out of taste!
+Never did I see such a total ignorance of dress indeed: but I

-Ijj, believe they would willingly make
-IV I' ' ^
-; || more modern figures, if they knew list'. ^ '
-'lihf • • '
+[64]
-j which way to go about it."
+believe they would willingly make more modern figures, if they knew which way to go about it."

-sthi ■
-I..IO
-h'li
-Iststj
-j girls!" replied Sir Thomas;
-j ist J
-illl 1 pitied them for knowing no better:
+"Poor girls!" replied Sir Thomas; "I pitied them for knowing no better: they are really handsome, and might, with a little instruction, be rendered quite agreeable."

-^ ^ 'I I ‘ • 0
-lii are really handsome, and might,
-III with a little instrudlion, be rendered
-1111.1
-. : r ' ^
-diiii ' i '
-1st quite agreeable."
-II
-!t|ll
-'-1 I; I - i
-III Handsome?" cried my Lady, rc
-I peating that word, with a Sarcastic kugh, ill while the Mils Lumleys sheered --Well!
+"Handsome?" cried my Lady, repeating that word, with a sarcastic laugh, while the Miss Lumleys sneered -- "Well!
-• i
-; j
-ill I should never have thought of their ii l’ ^
-III being handsome, of all things --two
-I: : j
-; | shch coarfo, overgrown, blowzy crea lljjfji : ^
-III tures --they look as if they were just
-if: taken from their shther’s form, where
-; !jb! ^
-1; they have shttened from their inshncy,
-I to this hour, with the pigs and poultry.
-, IL j i
-I --Heaven defend me from hearing ill f^ shch

-«
+I should never have thought of their being handsome, of all things -- two such coarse, overgrown, blowzy creatures -- they look as if they were just taken from their father’s farm, where they have fattened from their infancy, to this hour, with the pigs and poultry. -- Heaven defend me from hearing [65] such vulgar wretches called handsome.
+No! there is nothing can make people, meanly born and bred, tolerable."

-Such vulgar wretches called handsome I No! there is nothing can. make peo, pie, rsteanly born and bred, tolera In the conclusion of this Speech, the two Mils Lumleys most cordially joined, and declared that they never Saw two girls who knew less of fife than the, miss Selbys. t
+In the conclusion of this speech, the two Miss Lumleys most cordially joined, and declared that they never saw two girls who knew less of life than the, Miss Selbys.

-'N.:.
-How they stared! ’* Said miss Lumley----thought they would have dfe^ voured me with their eager eyesr —
+"How they stared!" said miss Lumley----thought they would have dfe^ voured me with their eager eyesr —
 When Sir Thomas or rhylady called me Miss, they started almost out of their chairs, as if they had never heard the word in their lives."
 *
-I suppose their father and mothet never address them by that title, " added m t
+I suppose their father and mothet never address them by that title, " added
-■9
-/
-||jj 66 .
+[66]
 l added miss Harriot; it would, in
 I ti I ^ ^
 I deed, be very odd if they should; for